nasjonalmuseet/DiMu-API-documentation/readme.md

 }
 ```
 <h4>Response formats</h4>
 The response will be in xml by default.
-Add the parameter `wt=json` for a JSON response.
+Add the parameter `wt\=json` for a JSON response.

 <h4>Indexed fields</h4>